MaheshH/Checkbox-And-Radio/README.md

   ````

 ###  Note:
-1. This css requires bootstrap.
-2. The SCSS file included can be used to change the primary color.
+1. The SCSS file included can be used to change the primary color.
 Currently it is '#4747ef'.